 Ibuprofen (Motrin, Advil)

-Dosages may be repeated orally every 6-8 hours.
+Dosages may be repeated orally every 6 to 8 hours.
 5 ml = 1 teaspoon.

 Store brand ibuprofen is equivalent to Motrin or Advil and is usually much less expensive.